University of Portland

 Father Poorman is a member of the Board of Trustees of Stonehill College, the Board of Directors of King’s College, the Board of Governors of the University of Notre Dame-Australia, the Board of Director of Macdonald Center in Portland, and a Board member of the Oregon Community Ministry Board (OCMB) of Providence Health and Services.

-Father Poorman is a native of Phoenix, Ill. and graduated Phi Beta Kappa with a B.A. degree from the University of Illinois in 1976.
-He received a Master of Divinity degree from the University of Notre Dame in 1980 and professed his final vows in the Congregation of Holy Cross in 1981.
-Ordained a priest in 1982, he served for the next three years at Notre Dame as rector of Dillon Hall and associate director of campus ministry.
-He then pursued graduate studies in Christian ethics at the Graduate Theological Union in Berkeley, CA, where he was awarded his Ph.D. in 1990.
+Father Poorman graduated in English from the University of Illinois and earned his Master of Divinity from Notre Dame.
+He is a member of Phi Beta Kappa.
+Ordained a priest in 1982, Father Poorman first served Notre Dame as rector of Dillon Hall and associate director of Campus Ministry.
+He then pursued graduate studies at the Graduate Theological Union in Berkeley, California, where he earned a Ph.D. in Christian Ethics.